 Associate of Arts in Criminal Justice Curriculum

 This is a sample list of courses you will be required to complete for the online Associate of Arts in Criminal Justice program.
-To view a full list, please get your program guide.
+To view a full list, please click below to get your program guide.

 This course focuses on the formal crime control process in the United States.
 Students will examine the agencies and processes involved in administering justice: the police, the prosecutor, the courts, and correctional systems.

 Topics include the history of corrections, the influence of social thought and philosophy on the development of corrections, the rights of the incarcerated inmate, and the duties of the correctional officer.

 Outlines the development of U.S. policing, stressing the relationship of police to local politics and the effects of civil service, reform movements, and technological change.

 Why Earn Your Associate's Degree in Criminal Justice?

 Criminology (3 credits)